SeanPlusPlus/WebDevTemplates/forms/sanitize/CHALLENGES.md

 1. Add a form element for email address and verify this is correct.
 2. Add a form element for phone number and verify that it is a normal US number.
 3. Display a single input on the page.
-On submit, determine if the text entered by the user is a palindrome, and log this to the dev console.
+On submit, determine if the text entered by the user is a palindrome; log the answer to the dev console.